Salvador Laurel: Senator

 Laurel also authored nine judicial reform laws from 1968 to 1970; the Government Reorganization Act; and amendments to the Land Reform Code, one of which created the Department of Agrarian Reform.

 As chairman of the Senate Committee on Justice, Laurel reported on the Administration of Justice in Central Luzon (1969); the State of the Philippine Penal Institution and Penology (1969); the Criminal Jurisdiction Provisions of the RP-US Military Bases Agreement (1969); the Dissident Problem in Central Luzon (1971); and Violations of Civil Liberties in the case of the "Golden Buddha" (1971).

 Laurel helped represent the country in numerous international assemblies.
-He was sent to the United Nations General Assembly three times and to the Inter-Parliamentary Union Conference in Lima, Peru, in 1968.
-Later, when he was elected member of the interim National Assembly in 1978, Laurel was designated as head of the Philippine delegation to the First General Assembly of the ASEAN Inter-Parliamentary Organization in Singapore.
+He was sent to the United Nations General Assembly thrice and to the Inter-Parliamentary Union Conference in Lima, Peru 1968.
+Later, when he was elected member of the interim National Assembly in 1978, Laurel was designated head of the Philippine delegation to the First General Assembly of the ASEAN Inter-Parliamentary Organization in Singapore.

 In 1972, Senator Laurel was the first high-ranking Filipino government official to visit the People's Republic of China (PRC).
 He was met by Premier Zhou Enlai, Vice Premier (later President) Li Xiannian, and other high officials of the Chinese government.
 Upon his return, he submitted an extensive report to the Senate on his China visit.
 He strongly advocated for the resumption of friendly ties with the PRC and the adoption of the One-China Policy, which eventually became the official stand of the Philippines.

-Laurel was voted the "Most Outstanding Senator" from 1968–1971.
+Laurel was voted the "Most Outstanding Senator" from 1968 to 1971.